Front Row (left to right): Carolyn Ulrich, Karen Moore, Laurie McGhee, Katrina Chipman, Julia Fitzpatrick-Cooper, Kelly Girup

 Education/Professional Affiliations: B.S. in Education from University of Georgia; Perennial Plant Association

-Jim Nau has managed the greenhouses and gardens of the Ball Horticultural Company in West Chicago, Illinois since 1982.
-His current role is Curator of the Ball Horticultural Archives and Tours for the gardens.
-He is the author of two books; the Ball Culture Guide and the Ball Perennial Manual as well as the editor of the Ball RedBook – 18th Edition.
+Jim Nau managed the greenhouses and gardens of the Ball Horticultural Company in West Chicago, Illinois from 1982 to 2019.
+At the time of retirement, Jim was Curator of the Ball Horticultural Archives and Tours for the gardens.
+He is the author of two books: the Ball Culture Guide and the Ball Perennial Manual, as well as the editor of the Ball RedBook – 18th Edition.

 Growing and gardening are a passion with Jim.
-In his spare time he manages the family grain farm in Iowa.
+He is enjoying his new home and garden in Iowa.

 Susan J. Stone

-Stone has been involved in all stages of perennial production, sales, inventory management, and plant buying for several leading Chicagoland nurseries.
+Susan Stone has been involved in all stages of perennial production, sales, inventory management, and plant buying for several leading Chicagoland nurseries.
 She is a frequent lecturer for area garden clubs and an instructor at Morton Arboretum.
-Currently, she sits as the Central Regional Director of the Perennial Plant Association.
+She is the past Regional Director of the Central Region for the Perennial Plant Association.

 Education/Professional Affiliations: Perennial Plant Association, American Horticulture Society